abstracta/jmeter-dotnet-dsl/CONTRIBUTING.md

 2. Implement tests that verify the expected behavior of the test element in a test plan execution.
 This way, you verify that you properly initialize JMeter properties and that your interpretation of the test element properties and behavior is right.
    * Check [DslHttpSamplerTest](Abstracta.JmeterDsl.Tests/Http/DslHttpSamplerTest.cs) for some sample test cases.
 3. Run `dotnet build` and `dotnet test` and fix any potential code styling issues or failing tests.
 4. Add a new section [user guide](docs/guide), by adding a new md file and proper `<!-- @include: -->` in parent section, describing the new feature.
 Consider running in the `docs` directory `pnpm install` and `pnpm dev` (this requires node 18+ and pnpm installed on your machine) to run a local server for docs, where you can review that new changes are properly showing.
+If you use devbox then you can use `devbox run setup` and `devbox run docs`.
 5. Commit changes to git, using as a comment a subject line that describes general changes, and if necessary, some additional details describing the reason why the change is necessary.
 6. Submit a pull request to the repository including a meaningful name.
 7. Check GitHub Actions execution to verify that no test fails on the CI pipeline.